What is a Good GMAT Score in 2024?

 Many MBA applicants struggle with fitting their GMAT preparation in alongside their application materials and external commitments, like work and family.
 And this only gets more difficult as deadlines approach.

-We’ve compiled a guide to the MBA Application Timeline, outlining what you need to do and when you should do it.
+We’ve compiled a guide to the MBA application timeline, outlining what you need to do and when you should do it.

 Book a GMAT Strategy Call with Hailey